Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 Conclusion

-If you have feelings for each other and are willing to kindly work on your relationship, a beautiful and successful union will last for a very long time.
+If you have feelings for each other and are willing to kindly work and focus on the most rewarding aspects of your marriage and relationship, a beautiful marriage and successful union will last for a matter of a very long time.